Today we’re going to take a closer look at a great, simple program that comes free with Windows: Notepad.

 Here it is with word wrap.

-Click Fonts to adjust font, style, and type size.
+Click the Settings gear in the upper right and then Fonts to adjust font, style, and type size.

 One of my favorite uses of Notepad is to remove unwanted formatting from text that I’m copying.
 If I copy from the original source and paste into a Notepad document, I can copy and paste again without the unwanted formatting.